elrax/elrax/.github/PULL_REQUEST_TEMPLATE.md

 - What is expected (happy path) to have (input and output)?
 - Any other important info that could help to test that PR?

-## Mandatory Tasks

-- [ ] Make sure you have self-reviewed the code.
-A decent-sized PR without self-review might be rejected.

 ## Checklist

 <!-- Please remove all the bullets irrelevant to your PR. -->

 - I haven't read the [contributing guide](https://github.com/elrax/elrax/blob/main/CONTRIBUTING.md).
+- I haven't self-reviewed the code.
 - My code doesn't follow the style guidelines of this project.
 - I haven't commented on my code, particularly in hard-to-understand areas.
 - I haven't checked if my PR needs changes to the documentation.